 The Health-for-Life team attended the DFID (British Department for International Development) and the M-PESA Foundation (mobile banking) Foundations Meeting which hosted 20 Kenyan and International Foundations.
 The Foundations included the Rockefeller, Ford, Gates, Equity, Safaricom and Akiba Khaki Foundations.
 We were provided an opportunity to update ourselves on developments made by the invited charities and to discuss ways for possible collaborations.

-October 2014 We completed our Health for Life Kenya Health Education Policy Proposal was completed.
+- We completed our Health for Life Kenya Health Education Policy Proposal.

 - The Health for Life Kenya team met Elgeyo Marakwet County’s Governor and his health and education officials to discuss health challenges in the county and in Kenya.
 Our team suggested ways in which a school health education program, modelled on the Ontario Health for Life curriculum, can support and improve health care delivery to youth in Kenya.
 The Governor welcomed a pilot of the program in his County and pledged County support for it and a commitment to serve the health needs of its over 130,000 students.